Chaos with a Soundtrack

 Not even slightly forgiving cheap padded cushions.

-These were hard plastic contraptions clearly designed for a 12-year-old gamer, not a middle-aged gamer with extra padding and knee complaints.
+These were hard plastic contraptions clearly designed for a 12-year-old gamer, not a middle-aged grandmother with extra padding and knee complaints.

 Then the latecomers arrive — and when I say “latecomers,” I mean people who have clearly never successfully navigated a seating chart in their entire lives.
 They stroll in with the confidence of men who refuse to ask for directions, armed with tickets that literally say “Row 10, Seat 7,” and yet somehow believe the universe will guide them spiritually to the correct spot.